 The user has a confident expectation that their vulnerabilities will not be exploited during an online experience.

-There is an annual membership fee of £1,000 for each member organisation.
-This fee amount is deducted from the cost of the tScheme services used.
+There is an annual membership fee of £1,000 for each non-Government member organisation and £5,000 for Government member organisations.
+However, this fee can be deducted from the cost of any applicable tScheme Approval fees.

 The tScheme trust mark